 What Are Meme Stocks?

-A meme stock is a stock that becomes trendy at a rapid pace.
+A meme stock then becomes trendy at a rapid pace.

 Investors tend to buy them based on hype and emotion instead of logic and financial statistics.

 These companies often become popular because they have the potential to innovate in the future.

 Meme stocks tend to experience a lot of volatility, and their values can shoot up quickly when something exciting happens with the company.